APPLICATIONS FOR SUMMER 2023 ARE NOW CLOSED.

 Applications must be submitted via the SOLAA system by 11:59 p.m.
-EST on March 1, 2020.
-Offers will be made by mid-April.
-The internship begins on or after June 1, 2020.
+ET on March 1, 2023.
+An offer will be made by mid-April.
+The internship begins on or after May 15, 2023.
 Because of high user volumes, the SOLAA website may exhibit poor performance on the afternoon/evening of March 1.
 Please plan ahead!

 For further information, consult the FAQ or contact: